 Moving freight by water on the River Thames

-The River Thames is the busiest inland waterway in the United Kingdom, carrying nearly 60% of all goods lifted on the UK's inland waterway network.
-Latest Department for Transport statistics (2010) show over two million tonnes of freight were transported on the Thames, up over 13% on the year before.
-This helps keep over 100,000 lorry movements a year off London's congested roads.
+The River Thames is the busiest inland waterway in the United Kingdom, carrying more than half of all goods lifted on the UK's inland waterway network.
+In 2021, 3.7 million tonnes of freight were transported on the Thames.
+This helps keep tens of thousands of lorry movements a year off London's congested roads.

-We support this important use of the river through our expert staff including three who work full time advising operators on the development of river freight transport projects and associated land development issues.
-Our harbourmasters spend a significant time assessing the operational and safety aspects of proposed services.
+We support this important use of the river through our expert staff advising operators on the development of river freight transport projects and associated land development issues.
+Our harbour masters spend a significant time assessing the operational and safety aspects of proposed services.

-Recent studies have shown that movement of freight by water is better for the environment.
-This graph compares the CO2 emissions produced by the four main methods of transport - water, rail, road and air:
+Studies have shown that movement of freight by water is better for the environment.
+This graph compares the CO2 emissions produced by the four main methods of transport - water, rail, road and air.